PMS symptoms: How to find relief

 - Antisocial tendencies ie. wanting to be left alone

-Not only does exercise produce mood-boosting endorphins immediately post-exercise; with a consistent routine, working out can reduce the severity of symptoms, offer pain relief and promote lighter or shorter periods.
-You also don’t have to be a super athlete to reap the benefits of exercise.
-Doing short high-intensity workouts like those offered in Seven a few times a week can make a huge difference.
+If your energy levels allow it, exercising during PMS can be a great pain reliever.
+Not only does it produce mood-boosting endorphins immediately afterwards, but with a consistent routine, working out can reduce the severity of symptoms, offer pain relief and even promote lighter or shorter periods.

 Eat a well balanced diet